vdemichev/DiaNN/README.md

 ### Visualisation
 DIA-NN provides two visualisation options.

 **Skyline**.
 To visualise chromatograms/spectra in Skyline, analyse your experiment with MBR and a FASTA database specified and then click the 'Skyline' button.
-DIA-NN will automatically launch Skyline (make sure you have Skyline/Skyline daily version 23.1.1.459 or later installed).
+DIA-NN will automatically launch Skyline (make sure you have Skyline/Skyline daily version 23.1.1.459 or later installed as 'Administrator install').
 Currently this workflow does not support multiplexing and will not work with modifications in any format other than UniMod.

 **DIA-NN Viewer**.
 Analyse your experiment with the "XICs" checkbox checked and click the 'Viewer' button.
 By default "XICs" option will make DIA-NN extract chromatograms for the library fragment ions only and within 10s from the elution apex.
 Use --xic [N] to set the retention time window to N seconds (e.g. --xic 60 will extract chromatograms within a minute from the apex) and --xic-theoretical-fr to extract all charge 1 and 2 y/b-series fragments, including those with common neutral losses.
 Note that using --xic-theoretical-fr, especially in combination with large retention time window, might require a significant amount of disk space in the output folder.
 However the visualisation itself is effectively instantaneous, for any experiment size.